gbgplc/loqate-verify-helmcharts/README.md

 Helmfile can be used to easily install all components in a simple Kubernetes environment.
 It will automatically pull from the Loqate charts repository.

-> Note: Helmfile uses the helm-diff plugin for the `helmfile apply` command, you can install it with the command below.
+> Note: Helmfile uses the helm-diff plugin for the `helmfile apply` command, which you can install with the command below.
 This plugin does not work on Windows, so we use `helmfile sync` instead.

 ``` bash
 helm plugin install https://github.com/databus23/helm-diff